unxversal/cxmpute-core/cxpt-tokenomics.md

 ## Overview

-CXPT (Cxmpute Token) is the native utility token powering the Cxmpute ecosystem.
-It facilitates compute resource allocation, rewards distribution, and platform governance.
+CXPT (Cxmpute Token) is the utility token powering the Cxmpute platform.
+The platform uses CXPT to facilitate compute resource allocation and provider rewards, with a focus on efficient resource distribution and platform sustainability.

 ## Token Distribution